guilhermebabinski/guilhermebabinski/README.md

 ### Howdy world! 👋

-👨‍💻 Working as Data Scientist
-🎓 Graduated in Big Data and Analytical Intelligence from PUCPR 🐍 Experience in Python (Pandas, NumPy, MatPlotLib, Seaborn, Scikit-learn, NLTK) and SQL 📊 Experience in Dashboards and data visualization (Looker, Power BI, Tableau, Data Studio, Sheets) 🖥️ Working for 11 year with IT
+I'm Guilherme, Brazilian Data Scientist, Graduated in Big Data and Analytical Intelligence and i have been woring with technology for 11 years, and the last 5 years stuying and working with Data.

 ## More about: